test-kitchen/kitchen-hyperv/README.md

  Ubuntu and other Linux virtual machines may require installation of cloud tools to allow Hyper-V to determine the virtual machine's IP.

 * Resolved by installing linux cloud tools.
 See <https://stackoverflow.com/a/33059342>

+## Using Remote Hyper-V Servers

+You can use a remote Hyper-V installation with this driver.
+For this you need to set:

+- `hyperv_server` as the IP or FQDN of the server
+- `hyperv_username`
+- `hyperv_password`

+All PowerShell commands to create and manage the VM will then be forwarded via WinRM by the Train framework.
+The accompanying `hyperv.ps1` helper script will be uploaded on the first connection.

+### Optional Parameters

+- `hyperv_ssl` (default: `false`) controls if the connection should be encrypted
+- `hyperv_insecure` (default: `true`) sets if self-signed certificates should be accepted
+- `remote_vm_path` (default: `C:\Users\Public\Documents\Hyper-V`) to specify where VMs should be stored

 ## Contributing